oceanprotocol/docs/content/tutorials/compute-to-data-parameters.md

 To view a complete tutorial on publishing asset using Ocean Marketplace click [here](/tutorials/marketplace-publish-data-asset/).

-## Algorithm custom parameters - Algoithm publisher flow
+## Algoithm publisher flow

-### Use case
+### Use case for algorithm custom parameters

 For example, if the algorithm publisher has published an URL `https://example.org` which serves a python script to analyse historical weather data published in the previous section.
 If the alogrithm publisher wants buyers to specify the number of iterations the algorithm must preform over the data, it is possible to do so using algorithm custom parameters.

 Suppose, the alogrithm publisher defines a parameters called `iterations` and expects buyer to give this input before running the alogrithm in Compute-to-Data environment.
 The buyer can enter the desired parameter value using ocean.py or ocean.js.

 The provider pass on the entered parameters and save it in a speific path in Compute-to-Data environment.
 The algorithm can later read this value and perform required computations.

 Following steps will specify how algorithm publisher can support aditional algorithm custom paramters.

 ### Step 1: Create an algorithm

 The code snippet is only for demo purpose and not intended for production use.

 ```python